Varicose veins are usually caused by weak vein walls and valves.

 Inside your veins are tiny one-way valves that open to let the blood through and then close to prevent it flowing backwards.

-Sometimes, the walls of the veins can become stretched and lose their elasticity, causing the valves to become weakened.
-If the valves do not function properly, this can cause the blood to leak and flow backwards.
+If the valves don't function properly, this can cause the blood to leak and flow backwards.
 If this happens, the blood will collect in your veins, which will become swollen and enlarged.

 The reasons why the walls of the veins stretch and the valves in your veins weaken are not fully understood.
 Some people develop the condition for no obvious or apparent reason.

-There are a number of risk factors that can increase your likelihood of developing varicose veins, including:
+A number of things can increase your likelihood of developing varicose veins, including:

 - being overweight